A novel statistical approach to analyze image classification: Classification with convolutional neural networks

-for a positive integer $m.$ As we consider only one convolutional/pooling layer, the number of feature maps equals the input dimension of the fully connected subnetwork. \\
+with $m$ a positive integer and $0<\alpha\leq1$.
+Given that we only consider one convolutional and one pooling layer, the number of feature maps equals the input dimension of the fully connected subnetwork.

-By construction, CNNs can capture invariance under shifts in the input.
-This means that up to boundary and discretization effects, the CNN classifier does not depend on the values of the dilation parameters $\tau$ and $\tau^{\prime}$ in \eqref{eq.X_f_model}.
-The underlying reason is that the filters are applied to all patches.
+As the filters are applied to all patches of the image, CNNs are translation-invariant, meaning that up to boundary and discretization effects, the CNN classifier does not depend on the values of the shifting parameters $\tau$ and $\tau^{\prime}$ in the deformation model.
+For instance, if a cat in an image is moved from the upper left corner to the lower right corner, the convolutional filter will produce, up to discretization effects, the same feature values at potentially different locations within the feature map; see Figure \ref{fig:translation} for an illustration.
 A shift of the image pixels causes therefore a permutation of the values in the feature map.
-For example, if a cat on an image is shifted from the upper left corner to the lower right corner, the convolutional filter will generate, up to discretization effects, the same feature values at possibly different locations in the feature map.
-Since the global max-pooling layer is invariant to permutations, the CNN output is thus invariant under translations. \\
+Since the global max-pooling layer is invariant to permutations, the CNN output is thus invariant under translations.